ssokolow/rar-test-files/README.md

 [received](https://www.youtube.com/watch?v=FoclTVcjkXE) when he bought a WinRAR license, I shouldn't share the order reference number either.

+Since it might take some time for the disc to reach me, what with COVID and all, I've included a screenshot of my order confirmation e-mail as `interim_purchase_evidence.png` as a stop-gap solution (with the order number redacted for the aforementioned reason).

 ## "Why are there so many different files?"

 The project I made them for is intended as a frontend for detecting corruption